rusty-software/lbpquest-ii/docs/Mechanics.md

 Challenges
 	40-yard dash
-	Score a hole in one
+		You have to win a race against ???.
+In order to do so, you have to be wearing the Winged Shoes Score a hole in one
+		A hole in one is accomplished via the Lucky Golf Ball being hit with anything.
+On scoring the hole in one, the golf score card is automatically marked.
 	Bullseye
 	Boat race
+		* remove the alligator
+		* Oar of Sluicing
 	Make guac
 	Arts and crafts vs. George Bush
+		In order to win, you must include at least three different arts and crafts components.
 	One step, sensei!
 	Dodge it!
 	Shoot some pool